Choosing the perfect white paint color can be tough! Who knew there could be so many different shades of white?

 Creamy White – LRV: 72.35 (LRV, or Light Reflectance Value is a scale commonly used by design professionals where 0 = absolute black and 100 is pure white.)

-Creamy White by Benjamin Moore has the lowest LRV, and the most off-white undertones of all the pain colors on this list.
+Creamy White by Benjamin Moore has the lowest LRV, and the most warm, off-white undertones of all the paint colors on this list.
 While most of the colors included in this white paint color guide are close to true white, this is not the case when it comes to ‘Creamy White’ – it’s more of an off-white.

 The color might be for you if you’re interested in a more sophisticated color compared to pure white, but don’t want to go full-on beige or grey.
 With Creamy White (OC-07), you can still expect a clean looking off-white color.

 This color is part of the Off-White Color collection.
 Inherently sophisticated and endlessly versatile, the Off-White collection offers subtle nuances of whites that suit tranquil, serene environments as well as creates color-enhancing accents for dynamic spaces.
 A compilation of 152 white and off-white colors.